Organized by Astria Suparak

 SYRACUSE NEW TIMES: “On the Wire.”
 18 April 2007: p.27.

-Exhibitions included selections from the collections of the Syracuse University art centers and affiliated non-profit organizations such as SUArt Galleries, Light Work, Special Collections Research Center and the Community Folk Art Center.
+Exhibitions organized by Astria Suparak at Syracuse University included selections from the collections of the S.U. art centers and affiliated non-profit organizations such as SUArt Galleries, Light Work, Special Collections Research Center and the Community Folk Art Center.

 The finale of the show is the back room (the former vault of the building), devoted to The Warehouse Gallery’s dreamy projection of the future.
 An enticing list of upcoming initiatives includes an Art Happy Hour for downtowners, a series highlighting young art collectives across North America, and a store for affordable, handcrafted art objects, among others.
 The gallery’s mission is to engage the community in a dialogue regarding the role the arts can play in illuminating the critical issues of our times.
 Visitors can interact with the displays: a plant-shaped chalkboard asks viewers what they’d like to see in The Warehouse Gallery, clipboards gather information from potential collaborators, labeled Polaroids virtually introduce audiences to one another, and submission applications are dispensed.